br-automation-com/mvDemoTrak/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Made For B&R](https://github.com/hilch/BandR-badges/blob/main/Made-For-BrAutomation.svg)](https://www.br-automation.com)

-# mappView Demo for mappTrak
+# mappView Demo for ACOPOStrak

 With this Automation Studio project, we want to show how diagnostics can be built for an ACOPOStrak system.